Pleasure for Pleasure

 Annabel blinked at her.
 “The – the –“

 “It’s partly your fault,” Imogen said, a sharp note in her voice.
-“You introduced Annabel to your revolting neighbor, Crogan.
+“You introduced Josie to your revolting neighbor, Crogan.
 When Josie rejected his advances he wrote a school friend named Darlington.
 And most unfortunately, Darlington appears to specialize in cruel set-downs.”

 “Has the tongue of a snake,” Tess said flatly.
 “No one loathes him, although they should, because he’s so clever.
 But he hasn’t shown any cleverness here, just garden-variety malice.”

 “You can’t mean it!”
 Annabel cried, sitting up straight.
 “The Crogans?”